 Whole soya food is highly recommended.
 This should include soyabeans, soyamilk and tofu.

 Patients are cautioned not to take highly concentrated antioxidant supplements.
-Whenever the two oxygen molecules separate, they become free radicals, called reactive oxygen species, which knock into our DNA, leading to ageing or cancer.
+Whenever the two oxygen molecules separate, they become free radicals, called reactive oxygen species, which knock into our DNA, leading to aging or cancer.
 Antioxidants take those free radicals out of circulation so they don’t do any damage.
 Now, it turns out that radiation therapy and some chemotherapy drugs work by creating free radicals of oxygen to do damage to the cancer cell’s DNA.
 There is a concern that taking antioxidant supplements may actually diminish the effectiveness of the radiation and chemotherapy.

-Campbell agrees with the controversial school of thought linking sugar consumption to malignant tumour growth.
+Campbell agrees with the controversial school of thought linking sugar consumption to malignant tumor growth.
 Eating food high in sugar leads to steep blood-sugar spikes.
 He said that this stresses your body and causes it to secrete large amounts of insulin and insulin-like growth factor, both of which promote inflammation and cause cancer cells to divide.

 He also recommends regular consumption of mushrooms, specifically recommends medicinal mushrooms like shiitake, reishi, cordyceps, maitake, turkey tail and oyster mushrooms.